thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 *Important* - Should you wish to do a reveal, please remember that your contract should allow for updates to your NFT files.
 You also need to update line #7 in the utils/nftport/uploadMetas.js file to point to "genericJSONDir" instead of "jsonDir" as this is where your meta files live with the generic image.

 ### 11. Minting NFTs
 Use the "NFTPort - Mint Command" below to start minting all of your NFTs.
+Use the "NFTPort - Mint_Range Command" below to start minting a range of NFTs between specific editions.
+Use the "NFTPort - Mint_Item Command" below to start minting a specific NFT edition.

 Please remember to change your json minting directory at line #8 if you want to make use of a Reveal and you want to mint the generic json files.

 The following issues has been seen while minting:
 - Transactions receiving back a NOK - These will need to be re-minted and can't be found on the blockchain.